Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 8.md

     * **Social Media Campaign:** Start with eye-catching visuals (Attention), share engaging stories and user-generated content (Interest), highlight the product's unique benefits (Desire), and include clear calls to action (Action).
     * **Email Marketing:** Use personalized subject lines (Attention), provide valuable content (Interest), showcase customer testimonials (Desire), and include a strong call to action (Action).

+---

-**3. What are the key factors that influence the selection of the optimal promotion mix (advertising, sales promotion, public relations, direct marketing, personal selling, social media) for a new product launch?**
+### 3. What are the key factors that influence the selection of the optimal promotion mix (advertising, sales promotion, public relations, direct marketing, personal selling, social media) for a new product launch?

 * **Target Audience:** Who are you trying to reach?
 Demographics, psychographics, and media consumption habits are crucial.
 * **Product Characteristics:** Is it a high-involvement or low-involvement product?
 Is it new and innovative, or an extension of an existing line?